-Expert in the suspension of marine engines
+Expert in suspension of marine and sweetwater outboard motors

 These parameters actually have interdependent, interdependent effects on the operation of the boat, thus directly affecting optimal travel, maximum speed and fuel consumption of our engine!

-By installing VANCE JackPlate products, we can ensure fine-tuning, making sure you find the best setting for your boat, both in terms of engine height, proper trim and propeller sizing!
+By installing VANCE JackPlate products, we can ensure fine-tuning, making sure you find the best setting for your boat, both in terms of engine height, proper trim, and propeller sizing!

 The optimal operation and movement of a medium-sized (450cm-650cm) boat with a properly selected performance outboard engine, adequate lifting/gliding properties, maximum top speed, and optimal engine consumption, -of course, with the weight transported (persons + equipment )- , are mainly defined by three main things.